the-kashish-goyal/sat-results-app/README.md

 For uncommented code go through the latest commit.
-Submitted by Kashish Goyal Also, in the database configuration, please add credentials to your own database(server.js file)
+Also, in the database configuration, please add credentials to your own database(server.js file).
+Submitted By Kashihs Goyal
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).